-Alternatively, electors can demand a binding poll on which electoral system is to be used.
+Alternatively, electors can demand a poll on which electoral system is to be used.
 A poll can be initiated by at least 5 per cent of electors signing a petition demanding that a poll be held on the matter.
+The result of the poll is binding.

-Council must give public notice of the right of 5% of electors to demand a poll on the future electoral system for the next two triennial elections.
-If a council resolution on the electoral system has been made before the notice is published, then this must be included in the notice
+Councils must give public notice of the right of 5% of electors to demand a poll on the future electoral system for the next two triennial elections.
+If a council resolution on the electoral system has been made before the notice is published, then this must be included in the notice.

-Once changed, an electoral system must be used for at least the next two triennial general elections, i.e. we cannot change our electoral system for one election and then change back for the next election.
+Once changed, an electoral system must be used for at least the next two triennial general elections, i.e. the Council cannot change the electoral system for one election and then change back for the next election.